 There are many sleep disorders.
-The most common include narcolepsy, nocturnal seizures, obstruction sleep apnea (OSA), periodic limb movements (PLM), restless leg syndrome (RLS), and sleep walking.
+The most common include obstructive sleep apnea (OSA), narcolepsy, nocturnal seizures, periodic limb movements (PLM), restless leg syndrome (RLS), and sleep walking.
 Learn more about these disorders below.
 If you are experiencing any of these symptoms, see your primary healthcare provider or a Sleep Medicine Physician.

 Insomnia is defined as difficulty in falling or staying asleep, and is experienced to a moderate degree by more than a third of American adults.
 One in ten Americans experiences chronic insomnia, which typically requires some treatment for improvement.